Qualifications : LLB (Hons), BCom, University of Auckland.

 Mark is a member of the firm's technology and digital practice, acting for a wide range of clients from start-ups to global brands on local and international matters.

 Mark commenced practice at Simpson Grierson.
 After a period as in-house counsel for BP Oil New Zealand, he founded Lowndes Jordan in 1986 as New Zealand’s first ’boutique’ law firm, and the first New Zealand law firm to be ISO 9001 certified.
-Mark is known as an innovator in the legal profession.
+Mark is known as a long term innovator in the legal profession.

 In 1997 he founded corporate and commercial law specialist firm Lowndes, which combined the partner accessibility and client-focus of a boutique firm with the knowledge and range of senior specialist expertise of a large commercial law firm.
 The firm and its directors were ranked across the international legal industry directories as a leading firm and/or leading practitioners across seven areas of law.
-The firm ceased practising when Mark merged his practice with Tompkins Wake.
+Mark merged his practice with Tompkins Wake in September 2020.

 Alongside his corporate advisory work, Mark holds company directorships and trusteeships in New Zealand and internationally.
 He is a Certified Member of the Institute of Directors and has served as a mentor for the Institute's training programmes.

-Mark is a recent Chair of Multilaw, a leading global association of over 10,000 lawyers practising in 100 countries, and ranked as ‘Elite’ by Chambers Global.
+Mark has served as Chair of Multilaw, a leading global association of over 10,000 lawyers practising in 100 countries, and ranked as ‘Elite’ by Chambers Global.
 He is active in the Inter-Pacific Bar Association where he is Vice-Chair of the Legal Practice Committee.

-Mark is recommended as a leading lawyer by prominent international legal industry directories including Chambers Asia Pacific, Asialaw Profiles (‘a Market Leading Lawyer’), IFLR1000 (‘a highly regarded individual’), and Best Lawyers in New Zealand.
+Mark is recommended as a leading lawyer by prominent international legal industry directories including Chambers Global, Asialaw Profiles (‘ Notable Practitioner’) and IFLR1000 (‘Highly Regarded’).
+He is ranked by Best Lawyers in New Zealand in corporate, information technology and telecommunications law.

-Mark also served as a judge of the New Zealand Law Awards and the Australian Law Awards for several years.
+Mark served as a judge of the New Zealand Law Awards and the Australian Law Awards for several years.

 Areas of expertise